AdobeDocs/certification.en/help/certifications/renew.md

 You can renew your certification **free of charge**.
 This provides you with a cost-effective way to maintain your certification, and keep your solution skills up to date.

-With Adobe's support and resources, renewing an Adobe Digital Cloud Experience Certification is a straightforward process that enables you to maintain your expertise and stay competitive in the digital marketplace.
+With Adobe's support and resources, renewing an Adobe Experience Cloud Certification is a straightforward process that enables you to maintain your expertise and stay competitive in the digital marketplace.

 ## Available renewal options

-You can now renew your certification either via continuous learning, or on-demand renewal exam.
+You can now renew your certification either via continuous learning, or by taking an on-demand renewal exam.
 To learn how to renew your current certification before it expires, select a solution below.

 ### Solutions